mintforpeople/robobo-sensing-ios/README.md

 The sensing library is used to get infomation form the smartphone sensors in an easy mode.
-This library is composed by 3 modules:
+This library is composed by three modules:

 ### Acceleration module